JenishRevaldo/jenkins-demo/README.md

     sudo apt-get update
     sudo apt-get install jenkins
     ```
+    if the above installtion doesn't work, get the recent release installation guide from jenkins documentation.

 5. **Firewall Configuration**: Allow traffic on port 8080 for Jenkins, SSH connections, and port 8000 for container communication.